galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 **Overview of how centWave works**

 Remember that these steps are performed for each of your data files independently.
- - Firstly, the algorithm detects series of scans with close values of m over z.
+ - Firstly, the algorithm detects series of scans with close values of m/z.
 They are called 'region of interest' (ROI).
-The m over z deviation is defined by the user.
+The m/z deviation is defined by the user.
 The tolerance value should be set according to the mass spectrometer accuracy.
- - On these regions of interest, a second derivative of a gaussian model is applied to these consecutive scans in order to define the extract ion chromatographic peak.
+ - On these regions of interest, a second derivative of a gaussian model is applied to these consecutive scans in order to define the extracted ion chromatographic peak.
 The gaussian model is defined by the peak width which corresponds to the standard deviation of the gaussian model.
 Depending on the shape, the peak is added to the peak list of the current sample.

 At the end of the algorithm, a list of peaks is obtained for each sample.
 This list is then considered to represent the content